 This unique workshop provides guidelines for the efficient reporting of petroleum engineering, geological and geophysical studies.
 It will help you to produce concise and readable management briefings, well or study proposals and reports, tender documents, field development plans, operating manuals, procedures and legal agreements.
 Most 'communication skills' courses are presented by individuals from outside the oil industry.
 This one is different.
 It gives practical instruction rather than theory, and is based on the presenter‘s extensive experience of reporting and compiling integrated field development studies in an international oil company and consultancy environment, as well as board papers, expert determinations, unitisation and redetermination procedures and submissions, contracts and court papers.

-Course Level: Intermediate Instructor: John H. Martin
+Course Level: Skill Duration: 3 days Instructor: John H. Martin

 Designed for you, if you are...